 Do you buy antique silver?

 Yes we do.
 JH Tee Antiques is the largest antique silver buyer in Vancouver.
+If you are looking for an antique silver buyer in Vancouver, come and see us.
 We are always in the market for good estate and antique silver and sterling flatware.
 Bring your silver in for a quote as we do need to examine things first hand before we can make an offer.

 What condition are your pieces in?